comp110-lytle/comp110/site/exercises/wordle-pt2.md

 ## Part 4. `main`

 Now it’s time to bring together your functions into a `main` function that handles the high-level logic of the Wordle game loop.
-The `main` function will set the secret word as a variable (use `"codes"` for autograding), track the number of turns the user has taken, determine if the user has won the game, and manage the flow of the game.
+The `main` function will take as input the secret word, track the number of turns the user has taken, determine if the user has won the game, and manage the flow of the game.

 The declaration of your `main` function is unlike the functions above because it will not have any parameters and it will return `None`.
 You can decare your main function as follows:

 ~~~
-    def main() -> None:
+    def main(secret: str) -> None:
         """The entrypoint of the program and main game loop."""
         # Your code will go here
 ~~~